 There are lot of wonderful things happening around the world done by wonderful people.
 I also am honored to meet one such character.
 Gaurav Sharma is a young man in his late teens.
 He stays in one of the slums of Mumbai but he’s quite wealthy by heart.
 He’s a young change-maker who is determined to … Continue reading Karate Kid

-I was born in a lower-middle class family who settled in Mumbai; after partition of united India.
+I was born in a lower-middle-class family who settled in Mumbai; after the partition of united India.
 Belonging to this social class has always been a blend of boon and curse for me.
-There was always anxiety, excitement, awe, fear and so many emotions; especially in my early years.
-There were dreams, aspirations, etc. and … Continue reading Moments @ Hotel Taj Mahal Palace
+There was always anxiety, excitement, awe, fear, and so many emotions; especially in my early years.
+There were dreams, aspirations, etc. and one … Continue reading Moments At The Hotel Taj Mahal Palace

 चलो, चलो चलो, सवारी १० रुपये | He was shouting at the top of his voice.
 I also wanted to ride to my destination in north Gujarat.
 I fought like a child—although I am still one—and took the front seat in his Jeep.
 He put his favorite USB drive full of regional songs.
 I was … Continue reading Salman, Jeep, Driver and Gossip

 Where to throw the paper plate?
 Sir, please give it to me.
 VT Swamy and I started taking out his plastic bag to collect leftover plates.
 He’s one of those cleanliness loving heroes who are hard to find in India.
 The ones who really care to change themselves and their situation around.
 I took this photograph and … Continue reading Clean India Hero

 I had visited a tribal school near my city lately.
 The visit was to support this marginalized and neglected community for digital literacy.
 I and few friends collected old laptops and we shared in few schools in Karjat district—2 hours from Mumbai.
 Our coordinator introduced us to Arjun Sakpal from a nearby village.
 He’s the man … Continue reading Rural India’s Digital Leader